JurajNyiri/HomeAssistant-Tapo-Control/README.md

 - C310
 - C320WS

-The integration _should_ work with any other Tapo Cameras.
+The integration _should_ work with any other non-battery Tapo Cameras.

 Following cameras are not working: